sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 automatically perform such checks; if so, that should be verified.

-The shared secret key for all three parameter sets, ML-KEM-512, ML-KEM-768 and ML-KEM-1024 are 32 bytes which are indistinguishable from 32-byte pseudorandom byte-strings of 128, 192 and 256 bits of strengths respectively.
+The shared secret key for all three parameter sets, ML-KEM-512, ML-KEM-768 and ML-KEM-1024 is 32 bytes which are indistinguishable from 32-byte pseudorandom byte-strings of 128, 192 and 256 bits of strengths respectively.
 As such, it is suitable both to use directly as a symmetric key (for use by a symmetric cipher such as AES or a MAC), and for inserting into